dploeger/icarus/docs/apidocs/README.md

 * Convert all day events to date time events
 * Remove events

-The ICS file used in the test suite is taken from [schulferien.org](http://www.schulferien.org/deutschland/ical/).
-They do a great job regularly providing holidays and other events as ical files.

 ## Disclaimer

 icarus is currently beta software.
 It will not trash your ics files, but